sharonfranciscofaria/chooseyourpath/README.md

 2. The website game may crash if played too quickly.
 However, since it is a narrative-based game, the user is compelled to take their time and cannot rush to click the next page, which helps to prevent crashes.

 3. Not being able to control the volume when played

-4. The images do take time to load.

 ---

 ## Credits